ggonzalezabad/Gridding/omi_source/000_README.txt

 Gridding software (questions to ggonzalezabad@cfa.harvard.edu)
 1. Compiling
-      It uses ifort and icc.
+      It uses gfortran and gcc.
 Other configurations have not been tested but please feel free to do so and let me know the results.
       Basic options:
    	 - Compile tool >gmake target=omi_sao_avg